-“Many commonly used antibiotics in the world today are becoming ineffective as bacteria develop resistance to them and new, untreatable ‘superbugs’ are emerging.
+“Many commonly used antibiotics are becoming ineffective as bacteria develop resistance to them and new, untreatable ‘superbugs’ are emerging.
 It is really important that new medicines are researched and developed to combat these diseases.
-Penicillin, the first antibiotic discovered is derived from a fungus, and many plants have antimicrobial properties, so perhaps fungi found in New Zealand native bush could also have antibacterial properties and be of use in medical research.
+Penicillin, the first antibiotic discovered, is derived from a fungus, and many plants have antimicrobial properties, so perhaps fungi found in New Zealand native bush could also have antibacterial properties and be of use in medical research.
 This project explored the possibility that fungi could once more be the needed medical miracle,” says Jessie.

 “Victoria University have been very supportive to me with what I'm doing – it’s been amazing.
 I’m really enjoying my study here – there is so much to learn.”

 The CREST scheme is the Royal Society of New Zealand’s international awards scheme designed to encourage years 6–13 students to be innovative, creative, and to problem-solve in science, technology and environmental studies.